TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 Page Type Suffix
     A Page Type Suffix indicates the type of a URL, usually ".html".
 It can also be left out completely.
-    If set, it could control alternate variants of a URL, for example an RSS-Feed or a JSON representation.
+    If set, it could control alternate variants of a URL, for example an RSS feed or a JSON representation.

-    A Page Type Suffix is regarded as an Enhancer, specifically a "(Route) Decorator".
+    A Page Type Suffix is treated as an Enhancer, specifically a "(Route) Decorator".
     Other kinds of decorators could add additional parts to the route, but only after(!) the initial "Route Enhancer(s)".